 I know this is going to ruffle some feathers, but HP5 is the film stock that everyone needs to beat.
 HP5 is the best B&W film on the market.
 If it’s not loaded in your film camera right now, you are missing out.

 Ilford HP5 is a classic-grain 400-speed B&W film stock.
 The classic grains give this film a rich tonality, with smooth gradations that make it the B&W film stock of choice.
 It captures more shadow details than any other film I’ve ever used.
-This was one of the first film stocks I ever shot, and it has always been my default film.
-I judge every other film based on how it compares to HP5.
+This was one of the first film stocks I ever shot, and it has always been the default film stock that I use to judge every other film.
+(Find HP5 on Amazon here).

 There are many photographers who say HP5 negatives lack character, but that’s precisely why it is so good.
 The lower contrast the negative, the more shadow detail it captures, and the more room you have in post-production to make the film look the way you want it to.